vitejs/vite/docs/guide/api-vite-environment.md

 ### ModuleLoader vs Environment

 Instead of `DevEnvironment`, we thought of calling the environment piece inside the Vite Server a `ModuleLoader`.
-So `server.environment('browser')` would be `server.moduleLoader('browser')`.
+So `server.clientEnvironment` would be `server.clientModuleLoader`.
 It has some advantages, `transformRequest(url)` could be renamed to `moduleLoader.load(url)`.
-We could pass to hooks a `loader` string instead of an `environment` string. `vite build --loader=node` could also be ok.
-A `ModuleLoader` having a `run()` function that connects it to the `ModuleRunner` in the associated runtime didn't seem like a good fit though.
+We could pass to hooks a `loader` string instead of an `environment` string. `vite build --loader=node` could also be ok, but it is already a stretch.
+A `ModuleLoader` having a `run()` function that connects it to the `ModuleRunner` in the associated runtime also didn't seem like a good fit though.
 And `loader` could be confused with a node loader, or with the module loader in the target runtime.

 ### Runtime vs Environment

 We also discussed naming runtime to the concept we call environment in this proposal.
 We decided to go with Environment because a Runtime refers to node, bun, deno, workerd, a browser.
 But we need to be able to define two different module execution "environments" for the same runtime.
 For example SSR and RSC environments, both running in the same node runtime.

-### Server and Client

-We could also call `DevEnvironment` a `ServerEnvironment`, and the `ModuleRunner` in the associated runtime a `ClientEnvironment`.
-Or some variation using Server and Client in the names.
-We discarded these ideas because there are already many things that are a "server" (the vite dev server, the HTTP server, etc), and client is also used right now to refer to the browser (as in `clientImportedModules`).